deeplearning4j/deeplearning4j/gettingstarted.md

 * You'll need to make sure the Maven 2 Integration plugin is installed.
 On Macs, go to Preferences and then click on Plugins.
 (On Linux, you'll find the plugins in Settings.)
 Then choose "Browse Repositories" and search for "Maven 2 Integration."
 Install that plugin and restart IntelliJ.
 Restarting should take you back to your java-deeplearning project.

-* Click through the folder names to the examples folder -- java-deeplearning/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/ -- and then right-click on the dataset you're interested in.
-(MNIST is where most users start.)
-There, you will find a number of nets that will run on MNIST.
-Right click on RBMMnistExample.
+* Click through the folder names to the examples folder -- java-deeplearning/tree/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/mnist -- and then right-click on the Java file you're interested in.
+(The MNIST dataset is where most users start.)
+Right click on MnistExample.
 In the menu that appears, look for the green arrow and choose "Run."

 ![Alt text](../img/run_menu.png)